-^{} Less than 1% of the outstanding shares
+\ Less than 1% of the outstanding shares

 - (1) Unless otherwise noted, the stockholders have sole voting and investment power for the shares shown.
-Shares not outstanding, but considered beneficially owned because of the right of a person or member of a group to purchase them within 60 days, are treated as outstanding only when calculating the amount and percent owned by such person or group. - (2) Includes 11,685,828 shares owned by Mr. Marten, 54,133 shares that Mr. Marten may acquire under outstanding options, 81,829.2 shares credited to Mr. Marten's account within the Company's Deferred Compensation Plan, and 19,545 shares distributed to Mr. Marten or credited to Mr. Marten's deferred compensation account after February 17, 2020 relating to vested performance unit awards. - On February 4, 2020, BlackRock, Inc. reported in a schedule 13G filed with the Securities and Exchange Commission that, as of December 31, 2019, it beneficially owns and has sole dispositive power over 6,235,144 shares of our stock.
+Shares not outstanding, but considered beneficially owned because of the right of a person or member of a group to purchase them within 60 days, are treated as outstanding only when calculating the amount and percent owned by such person or group. - (2) Includes 17,557,587 shares owned by Mr. Marten, 142,486.8 shares credited to Mr. Marten's account within the Company's Deferred Compensation Plan, and 25,263 shares distributed to Mr. Marten or credited to Mr. Marten's deferred compensation account after February 15, 2021 relating to vested performance unit awards. - (3) On January 27, 2021, BlackRock, Inc. reported in a schedule 13G filed with the Securities and Exchange Commission that, as of December 31, 2020, it beneficially owns and has sole dispositive power over 9,343,777 shares of our stock.